 - caring for people in need – the elderly, the disabled, young children

-- retrained to become a teacher
+- retraining to become a teacher or other useful work

 - ALL industries should be unionized globally.